jdkloe/pybufr-ecmwf/README.txt

 The API consists of several layers:
--the raw/bare c API that connects python to the fortran library -an intermediate python API around this raw layer -[not yet written] a high level API which should allow a pythonic object oriented usage
+-the raw/bare c API that connects python to the fortran library -an intermediate python API around this raw layer -[not yet finished] a high level API which should allow a pythonic object oriented usage

 For examples on its usage see the file USAGE.txt